Khanetmoi/math-magician-app/README.md

 ## 🔭 Future Features

-  * Calculator UI - A simple calculator interface
+  * Single Page App - Add routes to make a SPA

 <p align="right">(<a href="#readme-top">back to top</a>)</p>